mettke/ticket-printer/README.md

 you don't want to use.

 There are three different locations for the configuration file.
-The system always takes a lot at all three locations merging them together in the following order.
+The system always takes a look at all four locations merging them together in the following order.
 Higher number overrides the conifguration entry of a lower number.
   1. `/etc/ticket_printer/ticket_printer.{ext}`
   2. `~/.config/ticket_printer/ticket_printer.{ext}`
   3. `./ticket_printer.{ext}`
+  4. Environment Variables
+  5. Command Line Parameters

 Possible extensions are json, toml and yaml.